Validating AU Microscopii d with Transit Timing Variations: Discussion

 \section{Discussion}

 We modeled the transits of AU Mic b and c to obtain the midpoint times, which we then use to model the TTVs of the AU Mic system.
 We attempted both the 2-planet and 3-planet dynamical models and found that the 3-planet model adequately describes the observed TTVs, including its super-period.
-Moreover, we generated the TTV periodograms and found six possible solutions for the period of the non-transiting planet AU Mic d.
-In the next subsections, we discuss the impact of AU Mic's stellar activity on the TTVs, the TTV and RV model comparisons, the planetary resonant chains, and the mass of AU Mic d.
+Moreover, we generated the TTV periodograms and found ten possible solutions for the period of the non-transiting planet AU Mic d.
+In the next subsections, we discuss the impact of AU Mic's stellar activity on the TTVs, the convergence of transit models, the TTV and RV model comparisons, the coplanarity of AU Mic system, the planetary resonant chains, the mass of AU Mic d, the inner d orbits vs middle d orbits, and the validation vs confirmation of AU Mic d.